-The calculator below uses Linear Least Squares method for curve fitting, in other words, to approximate one variable function using regression analysis, just like the calculator Function approximation with regression analysis.
-But, unlike previous calculator, this one can find an approximating function if it is additionally constrained by particular points, which means that computed curve-fit should pass through these particular points.
+The calculator below uses the linear least squares method for curve fitting, in other words, to approximate one variable function using regression analysis, just like the calculator Function approximation with regression analysis.
+But, unlike the previous calculator, this one can find an approximating function if it is additionally constrained by particular points, which means that the computed curve-fit should pass through these particular points.

 Lagrange multipliers are used to find a curve-fit in case of constraints.
-This poses some limitations to used regression model, namely, only linear regression models can be used.
+This poses some limitations to the used regression model, namely, only linear regression models can be used.
 That's why, unlike the above-mentioned calculator, this one does not include power and exponential regressions.
 However, it includes 4th and 5th order polynomial regressions.
-Formulas and some theory recap can be found below the calculator, as usual.
+Formulas and a brief theory recap can be found below the calculator, as usual.

-Note that if x-values field left empty, calculator assumes that x changes starting from zero with +1 increment.
+Note that if the x-values field is left empty, the calculator assumes that x changes starting from zero with a +1 increment.

 Linear least squares (LLS)

 Linear least squares (LLS) is the least squares approximation of linear functions to data.
 And the method of least squares is a standard approach in regression analysis to approximate the solution of overdetermined systems (sets of equations in which there are more equations than unknowns) by minimizing the sum of the squares of the residuals made in the results of every single equation.

 You can find more information, including formulas, about the least squares approximation at Function approximation with regression analysis.

 Here we will demonstrate with linear regression models, then the approximating function is the linear combination of parameters that needs to be determined.
 Determined values, of course, should minimize the sum of the squares of the residuals.

 Suppose we have a set of data points .

 Our approximating function is the linear combination of parameters to be determined, for example